tudelft3d/website/projects/geobim-benchmark/faq.md

 Yes, it is possible.
 Those should be eventually integrated with any further needed detail.

+## Once the results in the online forms are submitted, is it possible to modify the answers?

+Unfortunately not.
+In the case this is necessary, you can e-mail the organisers to report the needed changes.

+## Once the results in the online forms are submitted, is it possible to see them again?

+Yes, once you submit the form, you will receive an e-mail with the link to the following form and the answers you have submitted.

 -----------------------------

 ### <strong> Glossary and other definitions </strong>